bruxo-dev/e-commerce_database_sql/README.md

 # Building Your First Logical Database Project

-This repository was created to create a project to demonstrate the logical modeling, implementation, and querying of an e-commerce database imported from a schema from another repository.
+This repository was designed to create a project to demonstrate the logical modeling, implementation, and querying of an e-commerce database imported from a schema from another repository.

 It incorporates the following additional features: